-The City of San Pablo recently updated its General Plan
+The City of San Pablo updated its General Plan

 , an important document to help guide long-range physical development in the City.
 The San Pablo General Plan 2030

 was unanimously adopted by City Council on April 18, 2011.
 It provides a vision of how San Pablo should be in the future by establishing guidelines that reflect City policies, goals, and efforts while enhancing quality of life.

 The General Plan is a document required under State law intended to guide physical development in the City of San Pablo.
 It serves as a ‘blueprint’ for the future, outlines policies that guide development and conservation, and provides the basis for establishing detailed plans and implementing programs, such as development standards and specific plans.